From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 Many parents have found that their toddlers can’t fall asleep because they’re “talking” to themselves in bed.
 They might be rehashing what they saw at the park, reliving a television show they watched, or describing the events of an outing.

-Other times, they’re talking about what they anticipate will happen the next day.
-This is especially common around the holidays or before events they’re excited to start.
+Other times, they’re talking about what they anticipate might happen the next day.
+This is especially common around the holidays or before events that they’re excited to start.

 We all need time to process what we’ve experienced during the day, and we’ve all had sleepless nights anticipating the next day’s activities.
 Toddlers are no different.

-One simple way to combat this type of toddler sleep regression is to talk to your child about her day.
-Dinner time or bedtime snuggles are perfect opportunities to describe what she saw, or talk about what she’s excited about for the next day.
+One simple way to combat this is to talk to your child.
+Dinnertime or bedtime snuggles are perfect opportunities to describe what she saw or talk about what she’s excited about for the next day.

-The more she can process this information during the day, the less time she’ll sit with her thoughts come bedtime.
+The more she can process this information when she’s awake, the less time she might sit with her thoughts come bedtime.

 Check out these conversation starters for kids.